changwoolab/flow-aware-swc-jest/README.md

 # react-native-fast-jest

-Run testing 3x faster than babel-jest!
+Run testing 3x faster than babel-jest in React Native!

 Internally using @swc/jest